Kingdom of Hatra: Culture

 Hatra was part of the Parthian commonwealth, a term used by historians to refer to cultures that were under Parthian control, but mainly populated by non-Iranians.
 Although the Hatran language and its cults were very similar to that of the rest of Aramaic-speaking world in Mesopotamia and Syria, the Parthian Empire had heavily influenced the culture and political system of Hatra, as attested by epigraphic and archaeological findings.

 Many Parthian titles are known to have been used, many which were also used in slightly different variants in Armenia as well as some in Parthia.
 This includes titles such as naxwadār (also attested in Armenian as naxarar), which was seemingly used as a personal name in Hatra.
 Other titles include pasāgrīw (heir-apparent), bitaxs (possibly viceroy), asppat (head of cavalry), ašpazkan (chamberlain), hadarpat (possibly chiliarch), naxširpat (chief of the hunt), and dahicpat, a word used as an epithet of the god Nergol.
 Not all the titles are solely Parthian, as some of the seem to have been derived from Old Persian.
-Regardless, these titles are attested in all the western parts of the Parthian Empire, which indicates that the Hatran court was shaped to imitiate that of the Parthian royal court.
+Regardless, these titles are attested in all the western parts of the Parthian Empire, which indicates that the Hatran court was shaped to imitate that of the Parthian royal court.

 Like the rest of the Parthian commonwealth, Iranian personal names are also well attested in Hatra.
 The ruling family adopted the same names used by the Arsacid kings, such as Worod, Walagash and Sanatruq.
 The local populace also dressed in Parthian clothing, used Parthian jewellery and bore Parthian weapons.

+Various gods were honored in the kingdom, including those of Sumero-Akkadian, Greek, Aramean, and Arabian religions.